Skip to main content

 • Advertising - Egg grade and size must be included in advertisements that state prices.
 Wording should not be misleading or deceptive.
 Claims of additional quality or special characteristics advertised on signs or displays in the store must be factual.

-• Sanitation and Refrigeration - Display cases and storage areas must be kept clean and sanitary.
-Retailers should store eggs off the floor in an area separate from chemicals, such as cleaning compounds and pesticides, and odor-imparting foods, such as onions, fish and broken eggs.
-Eggs on display and in storage must be refrigerated at 41 degrees or below at all times.
+• Sanitation and Refrigeration - Display cases and storage areas shall be kept clean and sanitary.
+Retailers shall store eggs off the floor in an area separate from chemicals, such as cleaning compounds and pesticides, and odor-imparting foods, such as onions, fish and broken eggs.
+Eggs on display and in storage must be refrigerated above freezing and at 45 degrees F or below at all times based on the Illinois Egg and Egg Products Act.
+The Illinois Food Code applies at retail which requires 41 degrees F or below.

 For more information about these and other regulations concerning the sale of eggs in Illinois, contact: